Innoss'B: 2021–2023: Mortel-06 and standalone releases

-Innoss'B (right) with a fan at the Swedish ambassador's residence in Kinshasa.

 On 9 December 2021, Innocent announced that his forthcoming second studio album, Mortel-06, was almost finished.
 The record, which includes 15 tracks, was released on 26 December through Maisha Soul Records and is a fusion of Congolese rumba, hip-hop, and Afro-trap.
 It quickly landed in the top five of Congolese online music platforms.
 Nearly three weeks after its debut, Mortel-06 reached the top spot on Boomplay's Weekly Top Albums, ahead of Tayc's Fleur Froide and Ninho's Jefe.
 The popular single "Sukali" reached one million views in just two months.
 To promote the album, Innocent toured Abidjan, where he appeared on television to present Mortel-06, and later held a series of concerts in Kinshasa.

-In July 2022, Innocent made his debut tour to Togo with a performance at the Hôtel La Concorde in Lomé.
-He later embarked on several concerts in major US cities including New York, Chicago, Washington DC, Atlanta, Denver, and Dallas as part of his American tour.
-On 31 December, Innocent unveiled his Afrocongo-style single "Maboko Milayi" featuring Awilo Longomba, which earned two million views on YouTube within 13 days.
-He then released another single titled "Kiss" featuring Tanzanian singer Zuchu on 18 February 2023.
-Innocent later premiered a teaser for his "AfroCongo Planet Live" in May 2023 and was later featured in Zuchu's hit single remix of "Nani" on 6 June, which exceeded two million views on YouTube within 10 days.
-On 7 July, Innocent issued "Flex" featuring French rapper Kaaris, which earned one million views on YouTube within four days of its debut.
+In July 2022, Innocent made his touring debut in Togo with a performance at Hôtel La Concorde in Lomé, followed by an American tour with concerts in New York, Chicago, Washington, D.C., Atlanta, Denver, and Dallas.
+On 31 December, he released the AfroCongo single "Maboko Milayi" featuring Awilo Longomba, which surpassed two million YouTube views within 13 days.
+He followed with "Kiss", featuring Tanzanian singer Zuchu, on 18 February 2023, and in May released a teaser for his "AfroCongo Planet Live" project.
+On 6 June, he appeared on Zuchu's remix of "Nani", which surpassed two million YouTube views within 10 days, followed by "Flex", featuring French rapper Kaaris, on 7 July, which reached one million views within four days.

-On 6 November, Innocent featured in Yemi Alade's sixth studio album, Rebel Queen, on the track "Lipeka", which was a fusion of ndombolo, sung in Lingala and English, and garnered considerable attention on digital streaming platforms.
-On 21 November, Innocent published another single, "Mpiaka," which blends Amapiano and AfroCongo style.
-Within 24 hours of its release, "Mpiaka" gained substantial traction on TikTok, amassing over 10,000 videos featuring the hashtag #Mpiaka, making the song one of the viral contents of the day on the app.
+On 6 November, Innocent featured on Yemi Alade's sixth studio album Rebel Queen, appearing on the ndombolo track "Lipeka", sung in Lingala and English.
+On 21 November, he released the amapiano and AfroCongo single "Mpiaka", which generated more than 10,000 TikTok videos using the hashtag #Mpiaka within 24 hours of its release.